The Website The Birds Maps Virtual Tour Email us

 - EssaysEric Dinerstein Bill Young

-Early Spring Date: March 15 Late Spring Date: May 27 Most Frequently Seen: April 24 - May 10
+Early Spring Date: March 15 Late Spring Date: May 27 Best Dates to See in Spring: April 15 - May 14

-The Yellow-rumped Warbler (aka "butter-butt") is by far the most common warbler species at Monticello Park during the spring.
+Spring: The Yellow-rumped Warbler (aka "butter-butt") is by far the most common warbler species at Monticello Park.
 You are likely to see quite a few on any given day between the middle of April and the middle of May.
 They generally breed in Canada and the northern United States.

 Where to See Them in the Park